It's business as usual...

 Every working parent knows the grind, and how important it is to find and to keep the right balance between doing a lot (good) and doing too much (bad).

-Experts suggest that parents with lots to handle at home and on the job can begin to address the situation by thinking about two questions:
+Experts suggest that parents with lots to handle at home and on the job can begin to address the situation by thinking about two basic questions:

 - What really are my priorities?